-- At quarter/half time, note if the ball is in play or if play ends immediately after a goal has been scored (the Centre Pass has not been taken).
+- At quarter/half time, note if the ball is in play or if play ends immediately after a goal has been scored (the centre pass has not been taken).
 Do this as soon as the quarter/half finishes so that you don't forget. - · Indicate on the score card the half time score. - · If quarter/half time was taken immediately after a goal was scored, continue with the same system as used in the first half, i.e. White on even total, Black on odd total. - · If the ball was in play at quarter/half time, change White to odd and Black to even for the second half.
-Continue to decide the pass on the new system.
+Continue to decide the pass on the new system. - If you do have any difficulties with the score card and centre pass, make sure that you address it immediately.
+If you cannot work it out, call for a Centre Official to give you guidance.